Earth

-Satellite sensors have spotted von Kármán vortices around the globe before, including off of Guadalupe Island, near the coast of Chile, in the Greenland Sea, in the Arctic, and even next to a tropical storm.
-The scene above is particularly notable for the fact that three distinct streams of vortices are visible.
+Satellites have spotted von Kármán vortices around the globe.
+We’ve seen these vortices off of Guadalupe Island near the coast of Chile, in the Greenland Sea, in the Arctic, and even next to a tropical storm.
+In the satellite image above, the vortices formed in the eastern Pacific Ocean on April 30, 2024.

-von Karman vortices form nearly everywhere that fluid flow is disturbed by an object.
-In the cloud images shown on this page, the “object” that is disturbing the fluid flow is an island or group of islands.
-As a prevailing wind encounters the island, the disturbance in the flow propagates downstream of the island in the form of a double row of vortices which alternate their direction of rotation.
-The animation below (courtesy of Cesareo de la Rosa Siqueira at the University of Sao Paulo, Brazil) shows how a von Karman vortex street develops behind a cylinder moving through a fluid.
+Von Kármán vortices can form nearly anywhere that fluid flow is disturbed by an object.
+In the images here, that “object” is an island or group of islands.
+Watch the animation below (courtesy of Cesareo de la Rosa Siqueira at the University of São Paulo, Brazil) to see how a von Kármán vortex street develops behind a cylinder moving through a fluid.

 von-karman-vortice-animation

 In the image below, an isolated Norwegian territory in the North Atlantic Ocean, called Jan Mayen Island, is responsible for the spiraling cloud pattern.
-The unique flow occurs when winds rushing from the north encounter Beerenberg Volcano, a snow-covered peak on the eastern end of the island that rises 2.2 kilometers (1.4 miles) above the sea surface.
+The unique flow occurs when winds rushing from the north encounter Beerenberg Volcano.
+This snow-covered peak on the eastern end of the island rises 1.4 miles (2.2 km) above the sea surface.
 As winds pass around the volcano, the disturbance in the flow propagates downstream in the form of a double row of vortices that alternate their direction of rotation.

 von Kármán vortice in the Greenland Sea.
 April 5, 2012.
 Image credit: NASA